Lou Baldacci: 1955 season

 As a senior in 1955, Baldacci moved to the fullback position, starting seven of nine games for the Wolverines.
 The 1955 team improved to 7-2 and were ranked No. 12 in the final AP poll and No. 13 in the final UPI poll.
 In a 42-7 win over Missouri in September 1955, Baldacci had one of the best games of his career.
 He had two rushing touchdowns and also threw two passes, both of them completed for touchdowns.
 His best rushing total was 65 yards on 13 carries against Indiana in November 1955.

 After the 1955 season, Baldacci was invited to play in two post-season all-star games.
 He played in the 1955 Blue-Gray All-Star Football Classic and the 1956 Senior Bowl.
 He scored the first touchdown for the Blue team in a 20-19 loss to the Gray team.

 Career statistics

 During his three years playing with the Wolverines, Baldacci completed 31 of 69 passes for 398 yards, 3 touchdowns and 8 interceptions.
 He also gained 352 yards rushing on 134 carries and 10 rushing touchdowns.
 He also caught 16 passes for 269 yards and 2 receiving touchdowns.

 Pittsburgh Steelers

-Baldacci was selected by the Pittsburgh Steelers in the 1956 NFL draft and signed with the Steelers in July 1956.
+Baldacci was selected 111th overall in the tenth round by the Pittsburgh Steelers in the 1956 NFL draft and signed with the Steelers in July 1956.
 Baldacci played in ten games as a halfback for the Steelers during the 1956 NFL season.
 He was part of an all-Michigan backfield for Pittsburgh, joining former Michigan teammate Lowell Perry, University of Detroit star Ted Marchibroda and Michigan State star Lynn Chandnois.
 In November 1956, Baldacci's "hard-hitting" play was credited with powering the Steelers to a 14-7 upset victory over the Chicago Cardinals.